 The bar is dynamic, and best navigated at high tide in moderate to low swells, using up to date way-points supplied by the TinCan Bay Coastguard.

-There are a couple of vehicular ferrys operating between Inskip and Fraser Island, and it is best to keep out of their way as they go about their business.
+There are a couple of vehicular ferries operating between Inskip and Fraser Island, and it is best to keep out of their way as they go about their business.

-Luxury Houseboats are available from both Tincan Bay and Carlo for those in need of a boat, having traveled to the region from further afield.
-The Great Sandy strait is a perfect location for even those with little experience of boating.
+Luxury Houseboats are available from both Tincan Bay and Carlo for those in need of a boat, having travelled to the region from further afield.
+The Great Sandy Strait is a perfect location for even those with little experience of boating.

-Tincan Bay ramp itself is state of the art launching facility with abundant parking, and it has the advantage of possibly being a bit more secure, being closer to a population center.
+Tincan Bay ramp itself is a state-of-the-art launching facility with abundant parking, and it has the advantage of possibly being a bit more secure, being closer to a population centre.
 If you are planning to launch from locations further North, tides begin to come into the equation, as the small towns of Tinnanbar, Tuan and Maroom are mostly on small creeks and inlets.
 They all have extensive tidal flats, with narrow winding channels occasionally shoaling when the tide is fully out, before extending out into the Strait.
 Tinnanbar is a good old fashioned boat ramp probably best suited to launching smaller tinny’s, while Tuan boasts a modern ramp with a small but ample car park, as does Maroom, however larger boats will need to be aware of the tides.
-Once out into the Strait itself you are in water that range from 20 – 30 metres deep in the Southern section.
+Once out into the Strait itself you are in water that ranges from 20 – 30 metres deep in the Southern section.

-Pelican Bay is passed on your left providing excellent sheltered anchorage, often taken advantage of by larger keel yachts, motor cruisers and catamarans timing their run out through the bar on their way South.
-Most of the anchorages on the West of Fraser Island provide excellent shelter from the prevailing South Easterlies, but don’t offer much help when the wind is coming from the North or the West, unless you have a shallow enough draft to poke your nose into one of the mangrove lined creeks.
+Pelican Bay is passed on your left providing excellent sheltered anchorage, often taken advantage of by larger keel yachts, motor cruisers and catamarans timing they’re run out through the bar on their way South.
+Most of the anchorages on the West of Fraser Island provide excellent shelter from the prevailing South Easterlies but don’t offer much help when the wind is coming from the North or the West unless you have a shallow enough draft to poke your nose into one of the mangrove-lined creeks.

 Elbow point is the first anchorage you will encounter, with a very pleasant camping area away from the mangroves.